emarsden/pgmacs/doc/src/editing.md

 ## Viewing output from an SQL query

 You can also view (but obviously not edit!) the output from an SQL query you enter.
-Type `e` in a PGmacs buffer, which will prompt you for an SQL query, then display the output in a dedicated temporary buffer.
+Type `e` in a PGmacs buffer, which will prompt you for an SQL query in the minibuffer, then display the output in a dedicated temporary buffer.
 Type `q` to kill the temporary buffer.

+Likewise, PGmacs can display the output from an SQL query in an Emacs buffer.
+Type `E` and it will prompt you for the buffer name, then display the query output in a dedicated temporary buffer.

 ![Screenshot table](img/screenshot-sql-query.png)